wanjun-group-seu/AQUARIUM/docs/index.md

 It accepts output of circRNA identification tools (CIRI, CIRI-full) or a BED-format file to specify the circular RNA transcripts.
 Then, it transforms all circular transcripts to pseudo-linear transcripts.
 Finally, it estimates the expression of both linear and circular transcripts using salmon framework.

+Code written in python and R, and published under mit license.

 ## Installation